libp2p/docs/content/concepts/introduction/core-abstractions/connections.md

 - Once the connection is established, and protocols are selected, the nodes can open multiple streams over the connection for various interactions, each using its own protocol.
 - Data is exchanged over the streams using the negotiated protocols.
-- When a node wants to close the connection or a stream, it sends a "close" message to the other node, which responds with an "acknowledgment" message.
+- Based on the transport being used, when a node wants to close the connection or a stream, it can send a "close" message to the other. node, which responds with an "acknowledgment" message.
 - Once both nodes have sent and received the close message and acknowledgment, the connection or stream is closed.